southside-chillers/southside.chillers.online/southside/content/chapters/panthera-quizno.md

 “Aha, I knew it,” says Hanamir.
 The slain panther crumbles to dust at Tannin’s feet.
 “This must have been the reason behind his scar.”

-Meanwhile, Hermione is struggling to keep Magic from headbutting one of the sets of double doors in her eagerness to move on.
+Meanwhile, Hermione is struggling to keep Magick from headbutting one of the sets of double doors in her eagerness to move on.

-“Release me release me release me release me—” Magic repeats under her breath in between thwarted lunges at the doors.
+“Release me release me release me release me—” Magick repeats under her breath in between thwarted lunges at the doors.
 “Foolish elf!
 We are so close—my mission nears its end—”

 “Hope you all are having fun over there,” Hermione says loudly, glaring at the other adventurers.